 THREE EXPERIMENTS

-Hadley Newton helped us to sift through our assorted art dataset for pairs of “similar” artists to compare.
+Hadley Newton helped us sift through our assorted art dataset for pairs of “similar” artists to compare.
 This includes Joan Miro & Salvador Dali, Pablo Picasso & Marc Chagall, and Edvard Munch & Henri de Toulouse-Lautrec.
-While the first two pairs produced artistically similar work, the last pair are regarded as similar for historical reasons, as we briefly mention in their section below.
+While the first two pairs produced artistically similar work, the last pair is considered similar for historical reasons, as discussed in below.
 In this section, we run our Q1 and Q2 regressions on those three pairs of artists for comparison.
 Specifically, we test whether one artist serves as an anchor for the other, and vice-versa: an artist may not be their own anchor.
-This allow us directly test our anchoring regressions on known substitutes, and evaluate our results more thoroughly.
+This allows us to directly test our anchoring regressions on known substitutes, and evaluate our results more thoroughly.
 Only Contemporary artist pairs were suggested to us.

 SUBSTITUTION EXPERIMENT #1: